When you think about self-care ideas, what comes to your mind?

 (like a bubble bath mixed with candles, light music, and a drink in your hand, following a previously done manicure and a facial)

 So you may believe there is no way you could possibly find the time for self-care in your already jam-packed day, right?

 Although having more free time does help, and can make your self-care routine really feel like visiting the spa, there are activities you can still do to take care of yourself without taking their toll on a time you have at your disposal.

 Now, they might not be as luxurious as previously described, but your body, mind, or soul will surely benefit from them.

 Here are some quick self-care ideas that you can do when you’re short on time.

 Each one doesn’t take longer than 5 minutes.

-You can surely give to yourself at least that amount of time.
+You can surely give yourself at least that amount of time.

-As you already know, self-care comes in different forms, and that’s why I’ve decided to break it down into categories, depending on what you might need in a moment.
+As you already know, self-care comes in different forms, and that’s why I’ve decided to break these self-care ideas into categories, depending on what you might need in a moment.